qosf/qosf.org/qosf.org/mentorship_cohort_1.md

 ## Quantum Mentorship Program Cohort 1 Project Showcase

-This is a showcase of all the projects created during the first cohort of our quantum computing mentorship program.
-Mentees and mentors worked on a open-source project, with the support of a community of like-minded people from all around the world.
+This is a showcase of all the projects created during the first cohort of our Quantum Computing Mentorship program.
+Mentees and mentors worked on a open-source project, with the support of a community of Plike-minded people from all around the world.
 In total, there were 9 projects completed!

 ---